haberdashPI/german_track/_research/plans.md

 ## current steps:

+- NOTE: current branch is feature-loo-cv, switch to that

 - see comments in train_test.jl (that's the file I'm working)

 - to start: refactor the code so it's easier to train across subjects